cmb347827/static-job-listings-master/README-template.md

      });

   ```
+  When I asked for clarification at discord they said that the design was to click the tabs on the listings and then the search terms appear on top
 - I first use a separate function to return the JSON file languages or tools data in `addListings()`.
   Like so `<div class='d-flex'>${returnArray(item.languages)}</div>;`